 The purpose of trend analysis is to spot a prevalent trend within a user group and/or to determine how a trend developed/would develop over time.
 This exercise helps identify new opportunities and ideas for concepts or products.
 Therefore, it is a good idea to conduct trend analysis during the early stage of the design phase.

-Trend analysis as a design research methodology involves collecting huge amounts of data about users as well as from users.
+Trend analysis as a design research methodology involves collecting data about users as well as from users.
 This data is then analyzed to determine a trend and is then analyzed further to determine its development over time.